 Research Highlights

 Namita DubePh.D. a staff scientist in the Montelione Lab made a significant contribution at the Annual Biophysical Society Meeting held February 9-15, 2024 in Philadelphia, PA.
 Namita showcased her expertise through the presentation of two impactful posters.
-Her work on “Structural Dynamics and Mechanisms of Antimicrobial Drug Transport by Integral Membrane Protein MipA using Deep Learning Methods and Anton-2 Simulations” included Figure 1 shown.
-As well as, “Flexibility and Stiffness in Interdomain Linkers of Gamma-Retrovirus Integrase Proteins” garnered widespread appreciation from scholars affiliated with prestigious universities.
+Her work on “Structural Dynamics and Mechanisms of Antimicrobial Drug Transport by Integral Membrane Protein MipA using Deep Learning Methods and Anton-2 Simulations” included Figure 1 shown below.
+Her second poster, “Flexibility and Stiffness in Interdomain Linkers of Gamma-Retrovirus Integrase Proteins” garnered widespread appreciation from scholars affiliated with prestigious universities.

 (A,B, C) EC-NMR of K. pneumoniae MipA.